Bulldogs, Spartans earn top-five finishes in relays

 NIKOS FRAZIER

-Calamus-Wheatland's Courtney Knoche competes in the 1a girls distance medley relay during day two of the Iowa Coed State Track and Field Meet, Friday, May 20, 2022, at Drake Stadium in Des Moines.
+Calamus-Wheatland's Courtney Knoche competes in the Class 1A distance medley relay Friday morning at the state meet in Des Moines.
+The Warriors finished in second place.

 NIKOS FRAZIER